tasshi-me/jest-md-dashboard/README.md

 module.exports = config;
 ```

-Run jest and the markdown output is printed to stdout.
+Run jest and the markdown dashboard is generated to `test-dashboard.md`.

 ### With options